mutualmobile/AFHARchiver/README.md

 ## Overview
 What is HTTP Archiving (HAR)?
 It's a specification that allows you to store HTTP request/responses as well as meta data, and view that information at a later time to help with debugging.

 You can find the HAR specification [here](http://www.softwareishard.com/blog/har-12-spec/), and you can find an online HAR viewer [here](http://www.softwareishard.com/har/viewer/).
+You can download a sample HAR log from [here](http://mutualmobile.github.com/AFHARchiver/files/01-16-2013_02_24_30_log.HAR) and drag it into the online viewer to take a look.

 There is also a long list of tools that support the HAR format [here](http://www.softwareishard.com/blog/har-adopters/).

 The full spec has not been fully implemented yet, but basic timing information has been included.
 By releasing this to the community, we are hopeful more advanced logging data will be implemented.